turingschool-examples/backend_mod_1_prework/day_2/questions.md

 Boolean values in ruby are true/false statements.

 1. In Ruby, how would you evaluate if `2` is equal to `25`?
 What is the result of this evaluation?
-You would use 2 == 25; it would return false
+You would use 2 == 25; it would return false.

 1. In Ruby, how would you evaluate if `25` is greater than `2`?
 What is the result of this evaluation?
-You would use 25 > 2; it would return true
+You would use 25 > 2; it would return true.